aklein4/P-you-/README.md

 Histograms of different user probabilities, with x axis representing P(User|R=r) where r is neural net prediction:

 ![testing graphic](https://github.com/aklein4/P-you-/blob/master/images/P-you-testing-outcomes.png)

+Another interesting outcome from this testing is that one person was continually able to pass the test after I trained the data on myself (unfortunately, much of this was before I started recording).
+This leads me to believe that some people have naturally similar typing habits, and programs like this could be used to identify such similarities.

 **Training data:**
 Maalej, A. (2020, November 15).
 EmoSurv: A typing biometric (Keystroke Dynamics) dataset with emotion labels created using computer keyboards.
 IEEE DataPort.